 All faculty members hold regular office hours to discuss students’ progress and performance in their courses.
 The dean of student services, the associate and assistant deans, and other members of the dean’s staff are also available to discuss educational and personal concerns.

 Academic Resource Center: Writing Center, Quantitative Skills Center, Math Center, Language Center, and Tutoring Services

-In the academic resource center, housed in the Dorothy Johansen House, drop-in tutoring is available for many introductory courses and several skill areas, including biology, chemistry, economics, physics, and statistics, as well as quantitative skills and writing.
-The writing center provides peer tutors to work with students at any stage in the writing process, and students can also come to the Dorothy Johansen House to develop or improve their math skills for courses with quantitative content.
-In the library, the math center provides similar help to students in Reed math courses, and the language center tutors provide assistance in writing, speaking, reading, and understanding the modern languages taught at Reed.
-In addition, up to one hour a week of individual tutoring is provided by qualified Reed students and is available for most classes.
+In the academic resource center, housed in the Dorothy Johansen House (DoJo), peer tutors provide drop-in tutoring for many introductory courses and several skill areas, including biology, chemistry, economics, physics, and statistics, as well as quantitative skills and writing.
+Writing center tutors help with all stages of the writing process for assignments in any class, including thesis.
+Students who wish to improve their math skills for social and natural science classes can utilize the quantitative skills center.
+In the library, the math center provides collaborative study space to students in Reed math courses, and language center tutors offer assistance in writing, speaking, reading, and understanding the modern languages taught at Reed.

 Reed’s educational technology center and other campus computing facilities are designed to provide students and other members of the college community with a rich and diverse set of tools for learning, research, and communication.
 All students have unlimited access to computing labs, known as information resource centers (IRCs), 24 hours a day, 7 days a week.
 Instructional technology is used in every academic department at Reed, and there are specialized student computing labs in art, biology, chemistry, music, physics, psychology, public policy, and other areas.